St George's Shopping Centre, Harrow: History

 St George's was built on the site of a former furniture store called Adam's.
-The building for Adam's furnishers dated back to 1910, when the short-lived Harrow Empire and Picturedrome was located there, before it closed in 1914.
+The building had previously housed the Harrow Empire and Picturedrome, which opened in 1910 and closed in 1914.

-The retail centre opened on St George's Day 1996 as St George's Shopping and Leisure Centre, and launched with new stores for the town including a Virgin Megastore, Disney Store, and a McDonald's that still remains as one of two branches in the town centre.
-The centre also had a new 12 screen cinema under the Warner Village Cinemas, which has operated since 2004 as Vue.
+The centre was developed by Boots Properties at a cost of about £40 million and opened on St George's Day 1996 as St George's Shopping and Leisure Centre.
+It launched with stores including Virgin Megastore, Disney Store, and a McDonald's that remains as one of two branches in the town centre.